AndreiMartynenko/AndreiMartynenko/README.md

 <p align="center"><img src="https://profile-counter.glitch.me/{andreilondon}/count.svg"></p>

 Hello!
 My name is Andrei 👋.

-I'm a developer who loves simplifying things with a passion for creating innovative solutions.
-I love working with the latest technologies and continuously learning new things.
+I'm a developer passionate about simplifying things and creating innovative solutions.
+I enjoy working with the latest technologies and continuously learning new skills.
 I love breaking down complex problems into simple, easy-to-understand solutions.
-I currently live in London as a software developer. 🌱 I’m interested in learning Golang, Python, and Rust.
-I produce music using Ableton Live in my spare time.
+Currently, I live in London and work as a software developer. 🌱 I’m interested in learning Golang, Python, and Rust.
+In my spare time, I produce music using Ableton Live.

 ## 📫 Connect with Me